R-Type Tactics: Units

 R-Type Tactics features the opposing armies of the Earth Space Corps and the Bydo.
 The player can access more than 100 different units, including many of the R-series fighters from the other R-Type games.
 Each fighter has unique abilities such as sub-space movement and a distinct set of attacks.
-During the game, the player acquires abilities enabling new units and upgrades to existing units to be purchased for his army.
+During the game, the player acquires abilities enabling new units and upgrades to existing units to be purchased for their army.
 Furthermore, new units can be acquired by capturing certain objectives in levels, such as derelict space stations and starbases.

 Support units range from large carrier ships to maintenance units as well as the Force units, well known from other games in the R-Type series.

 Force units can either be controlled separately or they can be attached to the R-series fighters.
 Attached Forces function as a unidirectional shield while providing the fighter with stronger attacks.
 When not attached, a Force is an independent unit that can be used as a tank.

 As in other R-Type titles, the TP-02C POW armor functions as a supply unit.
 It is also used for capturing in-game locations such as space stations.

 The Rr2o-3 has a similar function to the TP-02C but has the added ability to repair friendly units or to mine asteroids for minerals called Solonium, Etherium, and Bydogen which are needed in the production of new units, especially Forces.
 Certain units on the human side can also extract Bydogen from Bydo units.